-Group (1) male students will start working on case scenarios for one hour in the (Lecture Theater A ~ Level 2).
+Group (1) male students will start working on case scenarios for one hour in the Pathology lab at level 1.
 The case scenarios will enable students to integrate knowledge from Biochemistry and Pathology as related to malabsorption.

-Group (2) male students will start in the Multipurpose Laboratory at level 2 and have interactive discussion related to α -amylase followed by hands-on training for measuring serum amylase for one hour.
+Group (2) male students will start in the Multipurpose Laboratory at level 2 and have interactive discussion related to $\alpha$ -amylase followed by hands-on training for measuring serum amylase for one hour.
 Then students will switch to the other Lab to complete the second task for the next hour.